AKSHAYMOHAN-PYCODER/AKSHAYMOHAN-PYCODER/README.md

 - 👋 Hi, I’m @AKSHAY
-- 👀 I’m interested in fullstack web devolopment
+- 👀 I’m currently in fullstack web devolopment
-- 🌱 I’m currently learning js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...